 This is not the perfect system by any stretch.
 For one thing, I’d love a somewhat better camera with more options in terms of zoom.
 We make do with the resources available, though.

-Video delay is only useful if the players actually look at it, though.
+Of course, video delay is only useful if the players actually look at it.
 That’s something you’ll need to train them to do.
 Once they get into the habit, though, it provides excellent immediate feedback – and sometimes lots of laughs. 🙂